Airlines caving to Beijing despite White House protest

 There are just three days left for dozens of foreign airlines to decide whether to comply with Beijing's orders, or face consequences that could cripple their China business, including legal sanctions.
 Many have already sided with Beijing.

 The spread of "Taiwan, China" on the drop-down menus and maps of airline websites represents another victory for China's President Xi Jinping and his ruling Communist Party's nationalistic effort to force foreign companies to conform to their geopolitical vision, even in operations outside of China.
-Critics say China's incremental efforts to leverage its economic power to forge new international norms — in this case regarding Taiwan's status — create worrying precedents and that beyond fiery missives there is little Washington can do to unify a fractured global response and effectively push back against Beijing's demands.
+Critics say China's incremental push to leverage its economic power to forge new international norms — in this case regarding Taiwan's status — create worrying precedents and that beyond fiery missives there is little Washington can do to unify a fractured global response and effectively push back against Beijing's demands.

 "What's at stake is that we're allowing a revisionist regime with a terrible track record on freedom of speech to dictate what we say and write in our own countries," said J. Michael Cole, a Taipei-based senior fellow with the China Policy Institute and the University of Nottingham's Taiwan studies program.
 "If Beijing does not encounter red lines, it can only keep asking for more."